 - The Book of Daniel contributes extensively to the Book of Revelation.
 It deals with the future of the Jews, from the 6th century BC to ‘the time of the end’.
 The angel who imparted its final vision told Daniel to shut up and seal the book until that time.
 As a result of archaeological discoveries and other scholarly study over the last hundred years, most of it is now well understood.
 It can no longer be regarded as sealed.

-- In particular, the colossus that Nebuchadrezzar dreamt about (Dan 2) is widely acknowledged to represent the succession of empires that would follow his own before a kingdom set up by God brought them all to an end.
-These empires were: Persia, Hellenistic Greece, Rome and Europe.
+- In particular, the colossus that Nebuchadrezzar dreamt about (Dan 2) is widely acknowledged to represent the succession of empires or civilisations that would follow his own before a kingdom set up by God brought all of them to an end.
+These empires were: Persia, Hellenistic Greece, Rome and Europe, the latter divided and incohesive.
 The kingdom to come would rule the whole earth and last forever.
 We are more than a thousand years into the history of that last empire.

 - Towards the end of Jesus’ ministry, his disciples asked, “What will be the sign of your coming and of the conclusion of the age?”
-Things that must take place first included the appearance of false Messiahs and the outbreak of various wars.
-Then would come ‘the beginning of the birth pangs’: nation would rise against nation, kingdom against kingdom, and there would be famines, earthquakes, and disease.
-It is not difficult to see the First and Second World Wars, the famines, and the outbreaks of cholera, Spanish flu and AIDS/HIV in the 20th century as fulfilling this prediction, in which case the horses of the Apocalypse described in chapter 6 have come and gone.
-(Records of earthquakes do not go back far enough to quantify.)
+Things that had to take place first included the appearance of false Messiahs and the outbreak of various wars.
+Then would come ‘the beginning of the birth pangs’: nation would rise against nation, kingdom against kingdom, and in various places there would be famines and earthquakes.
+It is not difficult to see the First and Second World Wars and famines of the 20th century as fulfilling this prediction, in which case the horses of the Apocalypse described in chapter 6 have come and gone.
+On the other hand, the incidence and magnitude of earthquakes to date do not seem exceptional.

 - The Jewish Holocaust, the re-establishment of Judaea as a nation state, the Arab-Israeli wars of 1967 and 1973, and the growing persecution of Christians are all arguably referred to in chapter 12, in which case we stand at the juncture between chapter 12 and chapter 13.

 - Jesus told his disciples to reflect also on the parable of the fig tree.
 A man planted a fig tree in his vineyard, but it bore no fruit, so he told the vinedresser to cut it down.
-The worker said, “Let me feed it one more year, and if it still does not bear fruit, then cut it down.”
-(Luke 13:6-9) A little earlier, Jesus had cursed an actual fig tree because it bore no fruit, and it had immediately withered (Matt 21:19).
+The worker said, “Let me feed it one more year, and if it still does not bear fruit, then you can cut it down.”
+(Luke 13:6-9) A little earlier, Jesus had cursed an actual fig tree because it bore no fruit, and it immediately withered (Matt 21:19).
 He thereby indicated that the nation God had planted among the Gentiles would be uprooted and the kingdom given to a people who would repay his labour (Matt 21:41).
 In the Jewish-Roman wars of AD 66-73 and 132-135 the Jews were exiled from their land.
 In 1948 the fig tree was re-established.
-Britain’s mandate over Palestine came to an end and the Jews living there declared Israel a nation state.
-“As soon as its branch becomes tender and puts out its leaves,” Jesus warned, “you know that summer is near.
-So also, when you see all these things, you know that the Son of Man is near, at the very gates.
+Britain’s mandate over Palestine came to an end and the Jews who had recently migrated there declared Israel a nation state.
+“As soon as its branch becomes tender and puts out leaves,” Jesus intimated, “you know that summer is near.
+So also, when you see all these things, you know that he is near, at the doors.
 I tell you the truth, this generation will not pass away until all these things take place.”
+Life expectancy in Israel is currently 82 years.

 In his best-seller The Late Great Planet Earth, Hal Lindsey supposed that a generation signified 40 years, and predicted that ‘all these things’ would take place by 1988.
 The interpretation proved false.
 Consequently we live on in a state of scepticism and confusion.
-To some scholars (e.g. Ehrman 2007), Lindsey’s being wrong could only mean that the gospels themselves had got it wrong.
+People say, “No one knows the day or hour,” and ignore the trouble Jesus took to advise when he would be very near.
+To some (e.g. Ehrman 2007), Lindsey’s being wrong could only mean that the gospels themselves had got it wrong.
 As we approach the two thousandth anniversary of Christ’s death and resurrection, the key point, now more than ever, remains.
 “I am coming soon.”

 A heresy is a doctrine damaging to the health of the Church and contrary to Scripture.
 Are the following teachings heresies?
 At any rate, they are not countenanced by Revelation, and they are widely held.